ThatOneBro/buncoin/README.md

 I decided to work on this project in order to dust off the decaying knowledge about cryptography and decentralized networks I have gathered over the years as well as create the start of a bleeding edge showcase for the Bun runtime.
 It had been way too long since I had been able to really leverage my crypto knowledge in a meaningful way, and I knew that it could also push the boundaries for what Bun is currently capable of as well as demo how much better it can be than the aging Node.js environment.

-There is a lot missing from the current Bun runtime -- these are early days for the project -- but already Bun proves to be a very promising runtime for the future of highly performant and modern serverside (or serverless) JavaScript and TypeScript.
-Cryptocurrency networks are complicated and require a lot of optimizations to run efficiently, especially at scale, and that's why I picked this project to serve as a testament to the early functionality of Bun as well as a history of its future growth; one which will be easily identifiable as a phenomenal exhibition of performance and ergonomics alike, and one that **may** have some marginal utility as a cool demo at worst and **may** be a fun way to get people envolved in the Bun community at best.
+There is a lot missing from the current Bun runtime -- these are early days for the project -- but already Bun proves to be a very promising runtime for the future of highly performant and modern server-side (or serverless) JavaScript and TypeScript.
+Cryptocurrency networks are complicated and require a lot of optimizations to run efficiently, especially at scale, and that's why I picked this project to serve as a testament to the early functionality of Bun as well as a history of its future growth; one which will be easily identifiable as a phenomenal exhibition of performance and ergonomics alike, and one that **may** have some marginal utility as a cool demo at worst and **may** be a fun way to get people involved in the Bun community at best.

 ## Goals